Long-Term Care Insurance

 For More Information

-Employees should use the telephone number below to review the Trustmark Universal Life Insurance with LTC program in more detail, get answers to specific questions, receive an individualized rate quote, an/or receive help in selecting the products and features that meet the employee’s needs.
+Employees can also use the telephone number below to review the Trustmark Universal Life Insurance with LTC program in more detail, get answers to specific questions, receive an individualized rate quote, and/or receive help in selecting the products and features that meet the employee's needs.